llm-bible/llm-bible.github.io/_publications/yang2024verbalized.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.14737"}
   - {name: "Code", url: "https://github.com/danielyxyang/llm-verbalized-uq"}
-tags: ['Prompting', 'Agentic', 'Has Code']
+tags: ['Agentic', 'Has Code', 'Prompting']
 ---
 The rise of large language models (LLMs) and their tight integration into our daily life make it essential to dedicate efforts towards their trustworthiness.